MaamounOkla/Moment4_DT208G/README.md

 ## Description

-This is a simple Angular SPA (Single Page Application) that list the courses in Web Development program (Webbutvecklingsprogrammet) in MIUN (Mid Sweden University).
+This is a simple Angular SPA (Single Page Application) that list the courses in Web Development program (Webbutvecklingsprogrammet) at MIUN (Mid Sweden University).
 With the ability to search and sort courses.
 ---

 ## Live Demo